Tornadoes rip through Kansas City outskirts, warnings in NYC

 RELATED: 3 EF-0 tornadoes touched down in Chicago area Monday, NWS says; Cleanup underway

-The past couple of weeks have seen unusually high tornado activity in the U.S., with no immediate end to the pattern in sight.
+After several quiet years, the past couple of weeks have seen an explosion of tornado activity with no end to the pattern in sight.

-Tuesday offered no respite, as a large and dangerous tornado touched down on the western edge of Kansas City, Kansas, late in the day, the National Weather Service office reported.
-Kansas City International Airport temporarily suspended flights and forced travelers and employees to take shelter in parking garage tunnels.
-A powerful twister also touched down in the nearby township of Pleasant Grove, Kansas, seriously damaging homes.
+A large and dangerous tornado touched down on the western edge of Kansas City, Kansas, late Tuesday, the National Weather Service office reported.
+At least a dozen people were admitted to the hospital in Lawrence, 40 miles (64 kilometers) west of downtown Kansas City, Missouri, and home to the University of Kansas, hospital spokesman Janice Early said.
+Damage also was reported in the towns of Linwood, Bonner Springs and Pleasant Grove in Kansas.

+But the Kansas City metropolitan area of about 2.1 million people appeared to have been spared the direct hit that was feared earlier in the evening when the weather service announced a tornado emergency.

 RELATED: Severe storms threaten Chicago area for 2nd day in a row